-Genzebe's outdoor season featured equally impressive performances over her new distance, although she found a rival at home in newcomer Abeba Aregawi (who would go on to represent Sweden).
-Genzebe ran a national record 3:57.77 in the Shanghai DL to dominate and win, but in Rome she lost the race and record to Abeba's 3:56.54 victory.
+Genzebe's outdoor season featured equally impressive performances over her new distance.
+She ran a national record 3:57.77 in the Shanghai DL to dominate and win, but in Rome she lost the race and record to Abeba's 3:56.54 victory.

-Genzebe continued her 1500m successes indoors in 2013, running the year's second-fastest time of 4:00.83 to win in Birmingham, with the new Swedish citizen Abeba having run the fastest (3:58.40) in Stockholm.
-But Genzebe's speed also put her ahead in the longer distances too, creating a dilemma for her and eventually Ethiopian outdoor Worlds team selectors as to which event should be her focus.
+Genzebe continued her 1500m successes indoors in 2013, running the year's second-fastest time of 4:00.83 to win in Birmingham.
+That and her performances in the longer distances created a dilemma for her and eventually Ethiopian 2013 outdoor Worlds team selectors, as to which event should be her focus.

-She was well-beaten by Meseret as well as Kenyan Viola Kibiwot in the 13 June Oslo DL 5000m (14:37.68 to Meseret's 14:26.90).
+She was well-beaten by Meseret as well as Kenyan Viola Kibiwot in the Oslo 5000m.
 “I ran one week after a race in Rome and was tired,” said Genzebe, but she was eventually slated by the national federation to run the Moscow 1500m instead, in which she would be the year's fastest Ethiopian and its best medal bet.
 “The 5000 is what I wanted to run and had set my heart on,” said Genzebe upon her arrival in Moscow.
 “I haven't prepared long enough for the 1500.”

-Her World Championships 1500m heats appeared to support her apprehension, as she won her first round heat ahead of World Indoor Champion Hellen Obiri of Kenya in the fastest time of the first round, 4:06.78, but she barely made it into the automatic qualifications for the final when she ran 4:05.23 for 5th place.
+Her World Championships 1500m heats appeared to support her apprehension, as she barely made it into the automatic qualifications for the final.
 “I was really worried,” she said afterwards.
 “I thought I didn't make it.
 I found the race very tough.”
-Genzebe’s race in the 15 August final was similarly unspectacular, as she placed 8th while Sweden's favored world-leader Abeba took the title.
+Genzebe’s race in the 15 August final was similarly unspectacular, as she placed 8th.
 Once again, Tirunesh maintained Dibaba family honor with a 10,000m title.

 But Genzebe has been on a hot streak since the Olympics beginning with the Stockholm DL 3000m a week later, when she followed the new World Champion Meseret’s 8:29.30 world lead to a personal best of 8:37.00.
 Having not run the distance since 2010, Genzebe slashed over 12 seconds off her previous mark.

-Genzebe has been training with middle-distance coach Jama Aden of Somalia, who trains Sudan’s former 800m World Champion Abubaker Kaki and Algeria’s Olympic 1500 Champion Taoufik Makhloufi, among others, and the specialized coaching appears to have paid off.
+Genzebe has been training with middle-distance coach Jama Aden of Somalia, who trains Sudan’s former 800m World Champion Abubaker Kaki and Djibouti’s Ayanleh Souleiman, among others, and the specialized coaching appears to have paid off.

-In the 2014 indoor season, Genzebe was not content with bettering her own records, as she set her sights on the world’s, starting with Russian Elena Soboleva’s 2006 mark of 3:58.28 in the 1500m, which Genzebe chased in Karlsruhe on 1 Feb.
-“I felt I was ready for a World record,” she told the IAAF website when, after being paced to a little over 800m, she clocked an intermediate split of 3:10.47 for 1200m, and sliced 3 seconds off the World Record to run 3:55.17, a nearly 5 second improvement of her 4:00.13 PB, and the fastest indoor or outdoor time since 1997.
+Indoors in 2014, Genzebe set her sights on the world’s best times, starting with Soboleva’s 2006 3:58.28 in the 1500m, which Genzebe chased in Karlsruhe on 1 Feb.
+“I felt I was ready for a World record,” she told the IAAF website when, after being paced to a little over 800m, she clocked 3:10.47 for 1200m, and sliced 3 seconds off the World Record to run 3:55.17, a nearly 5 second improvement of her 4:00.13 PB, and the fastest indoor or outdoor time since 1997.
 “I didn’t think I would run 3:55,” said Genzebe, who followed in her World 5000m Record-holder sister Tirunesh’s footsteps.
-“I’m extremely happy.”

-But Genzebe wasn’t done, as in her first race ever over two miles, she attacked Meseret’s 2009 world best of 9:06.26 in Birmingham on 15 Feb.
-Genzebe was paced through the first half in 4:31.7 and with a 32.87 last lap, she clocked 9:00.48, taking over 5 seconds off the old mark.
-“To break three world records was what I’d planned,” she said, adding that the NIA stadium crowd helped her when she tired mid-race.
-“I was able to gain momentum and get the record.”
+In her first two-mile race ever, Genzebe attacked Meseret’s 2009 world best of 9:06.26 in Birmingham on 15 Feb.
+With a 32.87 last lap, Genzebe clocked 9:00.48, taking over 5 seconds off the mark.
+“To break three world records was what I’d planned,” she said, while also acknowledging the NIA stadium crowd’s support.

 5000m: 14:37.56 (2011)